User Guide / Nikon Manual / Nikon Coolpix 700 Manual

 prior to actual shooting

-Tone curve selection 5 User selectable
+Tone curve selection5 User selectable

 image tone curve settings;